 Another example is WordPress.
 A big portion of my colleagues hate WordPress and actually mock WordPress developers.
 Why?
 Because they are threatened by the fact that WordPress comes out-of-the-box with tons of features they usually get paid to add.
 On the other hand, I look at WordPress as a tool perfectly suited for some jobs.
 If you’re looking for a simple site, I often call them brochure sites, then there is no need to code it from scratch.
 WordPress is a time-tested piece of software perfectly suited for the job.

-This principle really sets me apart.
+This principle really sets us apart at Buink.
 I was an entrepreneur before I was a coder, so I see the trade-offs and try to educate my clients about them.
 I’m also constantly on the look-out for technologies (frameworks, platforms, etc.) that give more bang for the buck.

 Responsive and Transparent Communication